-I love teaching philosophy, and I consider dedicated, passionate teaching to be the foundation of my philosophical life.
+Dedicated and passionate teaching is the foundation of my philosophical life.
 In my courses, I challenge my students to take up perennial and universal questions of the human experience and make them their own.
 My students accomplish this through guided engagement with primary sources from diverse intellectual traditions.
 Students leave my classes with:

-Knowledge of important philosophical concepts and arguments, as well as an understanding of their cultural and scientific influence.
+Knowledge of foundational philosophical concepts and arguments, as well as an understanding of their cultural and scientific influence.

 Improved analytical thinking and writing skills.